-Footwear in its purest form is a necessity, providing support as well as protection to one's feet from the various surfaces walked upon, be they: uneven, coarse, or sharp surfaces.
 Previous generations may have survived with one or two pairs of functional footwear.
 Today however, the majority of people have a collection of footwear to meet various criteria and needs.
 Formal, casual, athletic: footwear come in a wide variety of shapes, styles, and sizes.
 As of 2022, the United States imported about 2.7 billion pairs of shoes.
 In 2022, the vast majority of shoes being imported to the U.S. came from countries in Asia.
 Footwear worth over 12 billion dollars arrived from China alone in that year.

 Consumers spend significant amounts of their discretionary income on apparel and footwear.
 In recent years, athletic clothing and footwear has become very trendy and this segment has experienced strong growth in the United States.
-In 2017 alone, athletic footwear generated approximately 19.6 billion U.S. dollars.
+In 2022 alone, wholesale sales of athletic footwear generated approximately 20 billion U.S. dollars.
 American women tend to spend more on footwear than men.
 In 2022, the average household expenditure on women's footwear in the U.S. amounted to just over 173 U.S. dollars.